zentarilabs/pods-and-clues/docs/cases/case-000.md

 ## Zentari Labs Lobby, Arrival

-Renzo stepped into Zentari Labs for the first time, his eyes wide as he took in the chrome and glass lobby, sunlight pouring through floor to ceiling windows in soft, futuristic tones.
+Renzo stepped into Zentari Labs for the first time, his eyes widen as he took in the chrome and glass lobby, sunlight pouring through floor to ceiling windows in soft blues and silver tones that felt almost futuristic.
 Beside him, Inspector Pupps sat alert but calm, golden curls glowing in the morning light like they belonged here.

 Renzo wasn’t so sure he did.